SATISFACTORY ACADEMIC PROGRESS POLICY

-A student must successfully complete two-thirds (66.66%) of the credits (earned credits/attempted credits) s/he attempts.
-All attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.
-Incomplete courses, course withdrawals, course repetitions, noncredit remedial courses (with appropriate credit equivalency evaluation), and ESL courses will also be included in this assessment.
-Transfer credits will be counted as both attempted and earned credits in the calculation for determining satisfactory academic progress.
+Satisfactory academic progress for financial aid recipients in both certificate and degree programs is determined using a student’s cumulative academic history at the college, by means of Cumulative Grade Point Average (qualitative) and Cumulative Pace (quantitative) components.
+A student must successfully complete the designated pace percentage (earned credits/attempted credits) according to their program of study.
+For financial aid purposes, all attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.
+Incomplete courses, course withdrawals, course repetitions, noncredit remedial courses (with appropriate credit equivalency evaluation), and ESL courses are also included in this assessment.
+Transfer credits are counted as both attempted and earned credits in the calculation for determining satisfactory academic progress.

-Earned Credits Minimum GPA
+Minimum Cumulative GPA

 Financial aid recipients are limited to one repetition of a previously passed course in their program of study.
-A second repetition of a previously passed course will not be eligible for financial aid payment.
+The second repetition of a previously passed course will not be eligible for financial aid payment.
 Audit courses are not financial aid eligible.

 Maximum Credit Hours